tloriato/ZcashProposals/README.md

  + It was stated that Zcash would be ASIC-resistant and people have made investments<sup>2</sup> on those assumptions.

  #### Those in against of ASIC-resistance argue:
+ + ASIC's provide a stronger incentive to support the coin according to Game Theory.
+ + By making specialized equipment tied to a specific currency<sup>3</sup>, it becomes more costly to attack the network
+ + Zooko, ZcashCo's CEO, has also [suggested that ASIC's favors decentralization](https://forum.z.cash/t/let-s-talk-about-asic-mining/27353/151)

 ## The mission